FoundationDB/fdb-kubernetes-operator/docs/user_manual.md

 When running across multiple KCs, you will need to apply more care in managing the configurations to make sure all the KCs converge on the same view of the desired configuration.
 You will likely need some kind of external, global system to store the canonical configuration and push it out to all of your KCs.
 You will also need to make sure that the different KCs are not fighting each other to control the database configuration.
 You can set different flags in `automationOptions` to control what the operator can change about the cluster.
 You can use these fields to designate a master instance of the operator which will handle things like reconfiguring the database.

-You should always specify an `instanceIDPrefix` when deploying an FDB cluster to multiple Kubernetes clusters.
-You should set it to a different value in each Kubernetes cluster.
-This will two multiple instances in different Kubernetes cluster from using the same instance ID.
+You must always specify an `instanceIDPrefix` when deploying an FDB cluster to multiple Kubernetes clusters.
+You must set it to a different value in each Kubernetes cluster.
+This will prevent instance ID duplicates in the different Kubernetes clusters.

 ## Option 3: Fake Replication